COMFORTINE-SIWENDE/AI-Powered-Dermatology-Assistant/README.md

       Retrieving the prior diagnosis from chat history (Azure PostgreSQL).

-  Injecting it into a new GPT-35 Turbo prompt:
+  Injecting it into a new GPT prompt:
   "The user has psoriasis (92% confidence).
 Provide a concise treatment plan using data from Azure AI Search, including topical treatments and lifestyle advice."

 - **Multi-modal integration**:For complex queries (e.g., "Is this contagious?"), the system combines:Image analysis results (from CNN), Medical guidelines (from Azure AI Search) and Conversational context (from chat history)